play-co/adventuremap/settings.md

   + `height {number}` ---The height of the image or animation.
  + `tileWidth {number}` ---The width of the tiles.
  + `tileHeight {number}` ---The height of the tiles.
- + `defaultTile {number}` ---The default tile with which the map is filled when cleared from the editor, referes to an index in the `tiles` array.
+ + `defaultTile {number}` ---The default tile with which the map is filled when cleared from the editor, refers to an index in the `tiles` array.

 ### Tile settings example
 ~~~